BabylonJS/Documentation/content/resources/Manual/ShaderIntro.md

 ![Shader Code](/img/how_to/Shaders/shade3.jpg)

-## Putting Shader Code in BabylonJS
+## Putting Shader Code inBabylon.js

 Here are four ways of putting shader code into your scene:

 1. Use [BabylonJS Create Your Own Shader (CYOS)](https://www.babylonjs.com/cyos/) and download a zip file
 2. Write the Vertex and Fragment Shader Code into `<script>` tags
 3. Write, save and import a Vertex and Fragment Shader file of type _.fx_ into your code
-4. Use the [ShaderBuilder extension](https://github.com/BabylonJS/Extensions/tree/master/ShaderBuilder) of BabylonJS.
+4. Use the [ShaderBuilder extension](https://github.com/BabylonJS/Extensions/tree/master/ShaderBuilder) ofBabylon.js.

 More details on this can be found below.